Extended Dijkstra algorithm and Moore-Bellman-Ford algorithm: Preliminaries

 Let $s\in V$ (called source point).
-All the pathes (or the pathes without circles) of $G$ with the same source point $s$ is called a path system on $[G,s]$.
-To be convenient and clear, we stipulate $(s,s)$ is a special path with the source point $s$.
+A path of graph $G$ with the source point $s$ is called a path of $[G,s]$.
+Some paths of $[G,s]$ is called a path system on $[G,s]$.
+All the paths of $[G,s]$ is called the complete path system on $[G,s]$.
+All the no cycle paths of $[G,s]$ is called the no cycle path system on $[G,s]$.
+To be convenient and clear, we stipulate $(s,s)$ is a special road and a special path with the source point $s$, and $(s,s)+(s,v)=(s,v)$ for each road $(s,v)$.

-Suppose $\mathcal{P}$ is a path system on $[G,s]$.
+~\\ (3) Suppose $\mathcal{P}$ is a path system on $[G,s]$.